martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 - Equivalences between concepts (with the owl:equivalentClass property)
 - Subsumptions (with the rdfs:subClassOf or rdfs:subPropertyOf properties)
 - Disjointness between entities (with the owl:DisjointOf property)
 - Labels an comments to deduce similarities (with rdfs:label and rdfs:comment properties)

+#### Use case ontology integration

+After having both the SAREF ontology and the “m3-lite_QuantityKindModule” module, we need to integrate them.
+The process to be followed towards this goal will depend on the ontology design tool used.
+Once integrated, it needs to make explicit that the class saref:Property and ssn:QuantityKind have the same adjacent semantics.
+That is, the equivalence between the two concepts needs to be set.
+This equivalence can be set with the following axiom:

+saref:Property owl:equivalentClass ssn:QuantityKind

+Likewise, the equivalence can be set in the ontology design tool.

 ## Create new ontology / Extend existing ontologies